Grease Removal Requirements

 A grease removal device prevents fats, oils, grease and other solids from building up in the facility’s plumbing and “downstream” in the City’s wastewater system and in the local waterways.

 Most food establishments use or generate oils and fats of some kind in different aspects of their operation, from prep to cooking to serving.
 Examples include everything from lard and meat drippings to nut butters and vegetable oils.

 Residue from all this “kitchen grease” ends up going down the drain, along with solids such as vegetable matter, when items are washed in the sink or dishwasher, or when mop-water is sent down the floor drain.

 A grease removal device is installed directly below a sink, adjacent to a dishwasher, or at the point where a site’s plumbing system and the City’s sewer system meet.
 Its job is to trap the fats, oils, grease and other solids before they enter the City’s sewer system.
-Periodically, the food establishment cleans the device and disposes the accumulated grease in the trash.
+Periodically, the food establishment must clean the device and dispose of the accumulated grease in the trash.